tushi66/Blog-Projects/README.md

 ---

-# 🧩 React Concepts
+# ⚛️ React Concepts Used

-## 1. Components
+This project demonstrates several important React concepts.

-The application is divided into reusable components.
+## Components

-Examples:
+The application is divided into reusable components:

 ```text
 Navbar